tromey/spidermonkey-unwinder/README.md

 # To Do

-* Filters and unwinders are registered globally; but when this is merged into SpiderMonkey we can fix that up

 * Need a way to compute the frame pointer for the newest JIT frame on the stack.
 We can maybe stash it in `JSRuntime` in a special debug mode?
 Something like this is done for exit frames, see